tayruxin/tp/docs/DeveloperGuide.md

 ### Edit Feature

 #### Implementation
-The edit mechanism is facilitated by `EditCompanyDescriptor`, which is a nested class of `EditCommand` that is similar to the `Company` model, except that the value of fields can be null.
+The edit mechanism is facilitated by `EditCompanyDescriptor`, which is a nested class of `EditCommand` that is similar to the `Company` model, except that the value of parameters can be null.
-The `EditCommandParser` parses the user input and stores the values of the fields to be edited in an `EditCompanyDescriptor` object while unedited fields are `null`.
+The `EditCommandParser` parses the user input and stores the values of the parameters to be edited in an `EditCompanyDescriptor` object while unedited parameters are `null`.
-Additionally, `EditCommand` implements the `EditCommand#execute(Model model)`operation which edits all the fields indicated by the user input.
+Additionally, `EditCommand` implements the `EditCommand#execute(Model model)`operation which edits all the parameters indicated by the user input.
 This operation is exposed in the `Model` interface as:

-* `Model#setCompany(Company target, Company editedCompany)` - Updates a company in the list to a new company with edited fields.
+* `Model#setCompany(Company target, Company editedCompany)` - Updates a company in the list to a new company with edited parameters.
 * `Model#setCurrentViewedCompany(Company company)` - Sets the selected company to be viewed in the `CompanyDetailPanel`.

 The following sequence diagram will illustrate the process of performing the `edit` command.